 On the other hand, an entrepreneur is a person who invests energy, resources, and time to build a new business model that is original and has been developed on its own.
 Even if it’s a current product, he gives a unique revolution to it thus carving out a niche space for it.

-Example: A businessman operating a traditional brick-and-mortar bookstore may differentiate their business by offering a wide selection of books, a cozy ambiance, and personalized customer service.
+Example: A businessman operating a traditional brick-and-mortar bookstore may differentiate their business by offering a wide selection of books, a cosy ambience, and personalized customer service.
 Conversely, an entrepreneur might launch an online e-commerce platform that revolutionizes the book industry by introducing a subscription-based model or incorporating advanced recommendation algorithms.

 03. Risks taking